BROADMOOR RESORT East Course 719-577-5790

 stakes measured to the center of the green, and cart paths utilize the Kirby Marking system with yardages posted every 25 yards.
 The scorecards provide diagrams of the greens

 The East Course at The Broadmoor was designed by Donald Ross and was the original course on property - opening for play in 1917.
 Robert Trent Jones chipped in to redesign

-some of the holes in 1964, providing wide pine lined fairways that offers a more forgiving style of play than either the Mountain or West layouts.
-The East Course was one of 12
+some of the holes in 1964, providing wide pine lined fairways that offers a more forgiving style of play than the West layout.
+The East Course was one of 12 open-for-public play

 Golfers will encounter ample landing zones off the tee, but will often have to negotiate doglegs that shape in either direction.
 Some of the medium size green complexes are